K-M19/ButAa-Grow-A-Garden-Macro/README.md

 ---

+### 🔄 Updates Will Continue Until the End
+Although the project is winding down, I will **continue to update the macro until the very last moment**.

+As long as time remains, you can expect **fixes, improvements, and support**—right up to the final tick.

+> 💬 *“I’ll keep it alive until the final tick of the clock.”*

+---

 ### ❤️ Thank You All
 Thank you to everyone who supported the project over the months.
 Even though the journey ends here, I hope the spark we lit together will continue to inspire others.

 ## K-M19